In ten practically funny pictures.

 But Borg doesn’t think that futures contracts legitimize bitcoin.
 Innovation and technology always outrun regulation, he said.

 “You’re on this mania curve.
 At some point in time there’s got to be a leveling off,” he said.
-“Cryptocurrency is here to stay.
+“Cryptocurrency trading is here to stay.
 Blockchain is here to stay.
 Whether it is bitcoin or not, I don’t know.”

 And so the media mania over bitcoin has become deafening.
 But there were also some bitcoin-free zones.